coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ### Installation

-To install Snakemake, we can use Python Package Installer (`pip`).
+To install Snakemake on your own computer, we can use Python Package Installer (`pip`).
 First, ensure you have Python installed on your system.

 ```bash
 pip install snakemake